Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 The age of the Universe in the flat $\Lambda$CDM model is an observable determined by the integral \begin{widetext} \be t(z)=\int_0^{z_t}\frac{dz'}{(1+z')H(z')}= \frac{1}{H_0}\int_0^{z_t}\frac{dz'}{(1+z')\left[\Omega_{0m}(1+z')^3 +\Omega_{0r}(1+z')^4+(1-\Omega_{0m})\right]^{1/2}} \ee \end{widetext} where $t$ is the cosmic time corresponding to redshift $z_t$.
 Thus the age of the Universe is $t_U=t(z_t=\infty)$.

-For example the age of the Milky Way Population II halo, metal deficient, high velocity subgiant HD-$140283$ (also known as Methuselah star) is estimated to be $t_*=14.46\pm 0.31\,Gyr$ by Ref. \cite{Bond:2013jka} and using new sets of stellar models is estimated to be $t_*=14.27\pm 0.80\,Gyr$ by Ref. \cite{VandenBerg_2014}.
-These estimates of the age of this star are slightly higher ($\sim 2\sigma$) than the age of Universe $t_U=13.800\pm 0.024\,Gyr$ inferred by CMB Planck18 data \cite{Aghanim:2018eyx} but within the errors it does not conflict with this age.
+For example the age of the MW Population II halo, metal deficient, high velocity subgiant HD-$140283$ (also known as Methuselah star) is estimated to be $t_*=14.46\pm 0.31\,Gyr$ by \citet{Bond:2013jka} and using new sets of stellar models is estimated to be $t_*=14.27\pm 0.80\,Gyr$ by \citet{VandenBerg_2014}.
+These estimates of the age of this star are slightly higher ($\sim 2\sigma$) than the age of Universe $t_U=13.800\pm 0.024\,Gyr$ inferred by CMB Planck18 data \citep{Planck:2018vyg} but within the errors it does not conflict with this age.

-Despite of the above indications the analysis of Ref. \cite{Jimenez:2019onw} using new parallaxes by the Gaia space mission \cite{Perryman:2001sp,Prusti:2016bjo} in place of the older HST, reports a revision of the age of HD-$140283$ to $t_*=13.5\pm 0.7\,Gyr$ which is more compatible with the age $t_U$ inferred by Planck data.
-Also the analysis of Ref. \cite{Valcin:2020vav} using populations of stars in globular clusters (very-low-metallicity stars) reports age of the Universe constrained to be larger than $t_*=13.5_{-0.14}^{+0.16}\,Gyr$.
+Despite of the above indications the analysis by \citet{Jimenez:2019onw} using new parallaxes from the Gaia space mission \citep{Perryman:2001sp,Prusti:2016bjo} in place of the older HST, reports a revision of the age of HD-$140283$ to $t_*=13.5\pm 0.7\,Gyr$ which is more compatible with the age $t_U$ inferred by Planck data.
+Also the analysis by \citet{Valcin:2020vav} using populations of stars in globular clusters (very-low-metallicity stars) reports age of the Universe constrained to be larger than $t_*=13.5_{-0.14}^{+0.16}\,Gyr$.

 Clearly, Eq. (\ref{ageun}) indicates that in a $\Lambda$CDM Universe the quantities $H_0$, $t_U$ and $\Omega_{0m}$ are related.
-Therefore the determination of the age of older objects based on local Universe observations provides a test of the current cosmological model and plays an important role in the studies of Hubble and spatial curvature tensions \cite{Jimenez:2019onw,DiValentino:2019qzk,DiValentino:2020srs}.
+Therefore the determination of the age of older objects based on local Universe observations provides a test of the current cosmological model and plays an important role in the studies of Hubble and spatial curvature tensions \citep{Jimenez:2019onw,DiValentino:2019qzk,DiValentino:2020srs,Wei:2022plg}.